jolie/website/www/downloads.md

 <kbd>ant && sudo ant install</kbd>

 The ant script will automatically build and install Jolie for you.
-The default is to install in `/usr/lib/jolie`, but the installation parameters can be controlled by editing `buildconfig/config.properties`.
+The default installation path for the Jolie binaries is `/usr/lib/jolie`, but the installation parameters can be controlled by editing `buildconfig/config.properties`.

-The Jolie launchers are installed inside folder `/usr/bin` (this parameter is configurable in `buildconfig/config.properties`, too).
+The Jolie launchers are installed inside folder `/usr/bin`, but also this parameter is configurable in `buildconfig/config.properties`.

 Remember to follow the on-screen instructions at the end of the installation procedure about the environment variables.
+This final step is similar to setting the `java_home` variable for Java, as explained [here](https://www.java.com/en/download/help/path.xml).

 #### <a id="windows"></a>Windows